π Limit of a function#

 Consider the mapping \(f: \mathbb{R} \rightarrow \mathbb{R}\) defined by

 We have already shown that \(\lim_{x \rightarrow 5} f(x)\) does not exist.
-This means that it is impossible for \(lim_{x \rightarrow 5} f(x) = f (5)\).
+This means that it is impossible for \(\lim_{x \rightarrow 5} f(x) = f (5)\).
 As such, we know that \(f(x)\) is not continuous at the point \(x = 5\).

 This means that f(x) is not a continuous function.

 However, it can be shown that (i) \(f(x )\) is continuous on the interval \((β\infty, 5)\), and that (ii) \(f(x)\) is continuous on the interval \((5, \infty)\).
-Can you explain why this is the case?
+Why this is the case?

 Example